Juan Pablo Varillas vs. Sebastian Ofner: Prediction and Match Betting Odds | Rolex Shanghai Masters

 Juan Pablo Varillas vs. Sebastian Ofner Trends and Insights

-- Varillas most recently played on September 28, 2023 in the Round of 32 of The Astana Open, and the matchup finished in a 3-6, 6-7 defeat by No. 81-ranked Dominic Thiem .
+- Varillas came up short 3-6, 6-7 versus Dominic Thiem in the Round of 32 of The Astana Open (his last match).

-- In his last match on October 2, 2023, Ofner came up short 4-6, 2-6 against Adrian Mannarino in the semifinals of The Astana Open.
+- In his last match in the semifinals of The Astana Open, Ofner lost 4-6, 2-6 against Adrian Mannarino.

-- Varillas has played 24.8 games per match (21.6 in best-of-three matches) in his 39 matches over the past 12 months (across all court surfaces).
+- Varillas has played 39 matches over the past 12 months across all court surfaces, and 24.8 games per match (21.6 in best-of-three matches).

-- On hard courts, Varillas has played 11 matches over the past year, totaling 27.9 games per match (23.9 in best-of-three matches) while winning 45.6% of games.
+- Varillas has played 27.9 games per match (23.9 in best-of-three matches) in his 11 matches on hard courts over the past 12 months.

-- On hard courts, Ofner has played six matches and averaged 27.3 games per match (23.3 in best-of-three matches) and 10.9 games per set.

-- In the only match between Varillas and Ofner dating back to 2015, in the French Open qualifying round, Varillas came out on top 6-7, 7-5, 6-3.
+- Varillas and Ofner have matched up once dating back to 2015, in the French Open qualifying round.
+Varillas claimed victory in that bout 6-7, 7-5, 6-3.

-- In three total sets against one another, Varillas has clinched two, while Ofner has secured one.
+- Varillas has secured two sets against Ofner (good for a 66.7% win percentage), compared to Ofner's one.

-- Varillas has beaten Ofner in 19 of 34 total games between them, good for a 55.9% winning percentage.
+- Varillas and Ofner have squared off in 34 total games, and Varillas has won more often, securing 19 of them.

-- Ofner and Varillas have squared off one time, and they have averaged 34 games and three sets per match.
+- Ofner and Varillas have squared off one time, and they have averaged 34.0 games and 3.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.